 Last week, I described why and how to install the latest stable syslog-ng RPM packages.
 There are some situations, when even the latest stable release is not good enough.
 If you have any issues with the latest stable release, there is a good chance that it is already fixed in git.

 Development of syslog-ng happens on GitHub: https://github.com/balabit/syslog-ng/.
 The latest commit in Git is called the HEAD.
 From now on, I will try to create packages regularly from the latest Git sources.

 Warning: while there are many precautions taken to ensure that there are no defects introduced to syslog-ng during development (including automatic testing and code reviews), you can use these packages only at your own risk.
 Do not be surprised if it eats your machine for breakfast!

-These packages are not intended for production use, rather to verify that the issues that you may have encountered in 3.8.1 or earlier releases have been fixed.
+These packages are not intended for production use, rather to verify that the issues that you may have encountered in stable releases have been fixed.
 They can change frequently and sometimes even include experimental, not yet merged patches (by the time of writing: OpenSSL 1.1 support).